MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-github-actions/includes/2-understand-environments.md

 ### Create environments

-You create an environment by using the GitHub web interface.
+You typically create an environment by using the GitHub web interface.

 When your workflow refers to an environment that doesn't exist, GitHub Actions automatically creates it for you.
 This feature can affect the security of your GitHub repository because the new environment won't have any protection rules configured.
 It's best to create an environment yourself through the GitHub web interface, so that you have full control over its security.